zemian/oraclejet-for-vuejs-examples/readme.md

 ## Fixing Example CSS files

-The example css files assume each example is it's only example and style some elements globally.
-This affected some of OJET own theme styling.
-So a fix is added to prefix some elements with #demo container selector to prevent this problem.
+The original example css files assume each example is in it's own html page and style some elements globally.
+This affected some of OJET own theme styling when we try to load all examples as single page application.
+So a fix is added some example css to prefix some elements with #demo container selector.
+This prevents style overrides problem.
+Other than this, the example should look and behave the same as original work.

 ## Examples List

-A copy of the VueJS (v2) Examples under `vuejs-examples` directory.
+A copy of the original VueJS (v2) Examples is under `vuejs-examples` directory.
 These examples should able to run by opening the `index.html` in a browser without running a web server.

-Examples List:
+Re-implementation Completion List:

     [x] Markdown Editor
     [x] GitHub Commits